-Within a reasonable period of time of receiving the complaint, the PHA will provide a written notice to those alleged to have violated the rule.
+Within 10 business days a reasonable period of time of receiving the complaint, the PHA investigate and attempt to remedy discrimination complainst made against the PHA. will provide a written notice to those alleged to have violated the rule.
+The PHA will also advise the family of their right to file a fair housing complaint with HUD's Office of Fair Housing and Equal Opportunity FHEO.
+The fair housing poster, posted in conspicuous and accessible locations in PHA lobbies, will reference how to file a complaint with FHEO.
 The PHA will also send a written notice to the complainant informing them that notice was sent to those alleged to have violated the rule, as well as information on how to complete and submit a housing discrimination complaint form to HUD's Office of Fair Housing and Equal Opportunity (FHEO).